CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/ansible.md

 3. **Execute the Playbook**

-    This command runs the playbook, targeting the hosts defined in the `hosts` file and performs the tasks specified in `myplaybook.yml`.
+    This command runs the playbook, targeting the hosts that are defined in the `hosts` file and performs the tasks that are specified in `myplaybook.yml`.

     ```bash
     ansible-playbook -i hosts myplaybook.yml